weumn00b/Reversing/ReversingLinuxModules.md

 ### **What is the name of the function used to register keyboard events?**
 ---

-Right here is when we need to start figuring out what our file is doing. if we look in our "spy_init" function.
-We can see that after a directory and file is made, a function named register_keyboard_notifier is being called.
+Right here is when it is critical to examine the file thoroughly.
+If uoi look in our "spy_init" function, you can see that after a directory and file is made, a function named register_keyboard_notifier is being called.
  <br><br><br>
  ![Pasted image 20241216220808](https://github.com/user-attachments/assets/726f9eca-e08c-4c4b-ba19-faa81e8330b0)